aiman-al-masoud/deixiscript/docs/thesis/future-work/future-work.md

   - search all of history in case of unspecified time
   - alter all of history in case of unspecified time

+Alternative idea to "list of world models = history" => events can have associated times.

 # Context Sensitivity